-This two week program takes you to a short trek around rural Nepali Chepang villages and to the village/school where you will volunteer the poor, uneducated of outer world and financially retarded Chepang students.
-Volunteering in such schools will help the students of those village will elaborate them for their future.
-It also helps the school to train their students in the best way possible.
+This two-week program takes you to a short trek around rural Nepali Chepang villages and to the village/school where you will volunteer the poor, uneducated of the outer world and financially retarded Chepang students.
+Volunteering in such schools will help the students of those villages will elaborate them for their future.
+It also helps the school to train its students in the best way possible.

 This trek takes you to a Chepang village of Chitwan.
-Chitwan itself is a very natural city with one of the beautiful national park in the Asia.
-Chepang are originally nomads of Chitwan which own their own culture, language, tradition, lifestyle, etc.
+Chitwan itself is a very natural city with one of the beautiful national park in Asia.
+Chepang is originally nomads of Chitwan which own their own culture, language, tradition, lifestyle, etc.

 The Chepang are an indigenous Tibeto-Burman people group numbering around fifty-two thousand mainly inhabiting the rugged ridges of the Mahabharata mountain range of central Nepal.

 Over the past two or three generations, the Chepang have begun to slowly shift from a semi-nomadic (slash-and-burn) lifestyle to a more settled way of life, relying increasingly upon the produce of permanent fields of maize, millet and bananas.
 The severe topography, however, has made permanent farming difficult (and usually insufficient) and the forest has remained an important (although decreasingly so) source of food for the Chepang.
 Historically, the collection of wild yams and tubers, fish caught from nearby rivers, bats and wild birds, and periodically wild deer hunted from nearby forests, have supplemented their need for carbohydrates and protein.
 With increasing population, lack of arable land and few irrigation options, despite forest supplements, malnutrition has been a historic problem for the Chepang who have often been characterized as the poorest of Nepal’s poor.
 Chepang men and women are basically egalitarian and no social ranking exists as it does in caste Nepalese society.

 Why we need you